Crime of Gádor: Background

-Leona and Julio El Tonto (The Fool) Hernández, a son of Agustina the healer, offered to find a child.
-On the evening of June 27, 1910, Francisco Leona kidnapped Bernardo Gonzalez Parra, a seven-year old-from Rioja, drugged him with chloroform and put him in a sack.
+Leona enlisted the help of Rodríguez's son, Julio Hernández, El Tonto (The Fool), and offered to find a child.
+Another son of Rodríguez, José Hernández, was to advise the client Ortega, leaving his wife Elena to make dinner.

 Murder

-A brother of Julio "Tonto" Hernández, Joseph Hernández, was to advise the client Ortega, leaving his wife Elena to make dinner.

-While Julio Hernández el Tonto distracted him, Leona covered the mouth of Bernardo Gonzalez Parra with a handkerchief bathed in chloroform.
-After that, both of them introduced Bernardo to a gunny sack to move him to a cortijo.
+On the evening of 27 June 1910, Francisco Leona kidnapped Bernardo González Parra, a seven-year-old from Rioja.
+While El Tonto Hernández distracted Bernardo, Leona covered Bernardo's mouth with a handkerchief bathed in chloroform.
+After that, the two men stuffed Bernardo into a gunny sack and transported him to a cortijo.
 Leona lay Bernardo down on a table, and held by the others, he stabbed him in the armpit while Agustina Rodríguez picked up the blood with a cooking pot and gave to Francisco Ortega.

-Ortega mixed his blood with sugar and drank it.
+Ortega mixed Bernardo's blood with sugar and drank it.
 After that they took the boy to a place known as Las Pocicas where Leona killed him, crushing his skull with a rock.
 Then he extracted fat and mesentery to make a compress to apply to Ortega's chest.

 To finish the ritual, Bernardo's body was concealed in a crevice, unburied but covered with herbs and stones, located in Las Pocicas.

-When distributing the actual 3000 Ortega paid him for his services, Leona didn't share it out equally so Julio Hernández resorted to authorities and declared the crime.
+When distributing the actual 3000 reales Ortega paid him for his services, Leona didn't share it out equally so Julio Hernández resorted to authorities and declared the crime.

-Realizing Leona's intentions, Hernández told the Civil Guard who had seen the body of a child while he was chasing partridges.
+Realizing Leona's intentions, Hernández told the Civil Guards who had seen the body of a child while he was chasing partridges.

 Judicial and police intervention

 When law enforcement officers arrived, the people of Gádor turned Leona over to them, as he was known for his illegal and occult practices.
 During court proceedings, Leona indicted el Tonto Hernández in his testimony, who in turn did the same to Leona.
 Finally, after multiple excuses, both confessed to the crime.

 Most of the perpetrators were executed by hanging.
 Leona was sentenced to death by garrote, but died in prison.
 The client, Ortega, and Agustina, the curandera, were both sentenced to death.
-Joseph Hernández, was sentenced to 17 years in prison while his wife, Elena, was acquitted.
-Julio el Tonto was sentenced to death too, but received a pardon on grounds of insanity following a psychiatric report.
+José Hernández, was sentenced to 17 years in prison while his wife, Elena, was acquitted.
+Julio el Tonto was sentenced to death, too, but received a pardon on grounds of insanity following a psychiatric report.

-Francisco Leona Romero

-Francisco Leona (1835–1910) was a Spanish child killer, barber, curandero, and Sacamantecas from the region of Gádor, Almería, who was arrested and convicted of murdering seven-year-old Bernardo Gonzalez Parra for the purpose of using the boy's blood and fat as a tuberculosis treatment for a wealthy farmer, Francisco Ortega.